HomeBlogs

 Text Link

-As companies increasingly adopt skills-based practices, the role of a talent team has become even more crucial.
+As organizations increasingly adopt skills-based workforce strategies, talent teams play a critical role in identifying future skill needs, addressing capability gaps, and building a future-ready workforce.
 Accordingly, almost two-thirds of employers reported using skills-based hiring to identify job candidates.

 The Evolving Scope of the Talent Team